ManasaJay17/iTIME-main-enhanced/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
+# iTIME Extended

+Extended version of iTIME with support for multiple spatial files, improved Ripley's K analysis, and bug fixes.
+Built by Manasa.

 # iTIME <img src="figures/hex.png" align="right" height="139" />
 iTIME (interactive Tumor Immune MicroEnvironment) is a `shiny` application that creates interactive figures for examining spatial organization of individual tumors and provide basic spatial and summary